 The Proposed Action would result in the loss of a portion of the private recreational use on-site, the golf course, which is currently open to Hampshire Country Club members only.
 The 9-hole golf course would be maintained.
 The swimming pool and tennis courts would remain in use to serve current and future country club members.

-In place of a portion of the private recreational use, the proposed project would include 36 acres of shared open space for development residents.
-These open spaces would provide passive recreational opportunities for development residents as well as secondary benefits for surrounding residents, including minimizing visual impacts.
+In place of a portion of the private recreational use, the proposed project would include 36 acres of shared open space.
+These open spaces would provide passive recreational opportunities.
 No further mitigation measures are proposed.

 Police, Fire and EMS